-SSL.com's Business Continuity Plan includes procedures to address any incident wherein a CA Private Key is lost, destroyed, compromised, or suspected to be compromised.
+SSL.com maintains procedures to address any incident wherein a CA Private Key is lost, destroyed, compromised, or suspected to be compromised.
 The same applies to the event of a compromise of the algorithms and parameters used to generate the Private Key and certificate.
 Steps taken after thorough investigation of the incident may include, but are not limited to: